 Why is Claude Cowork not working on my Windows machine?

-The most common causes are: running Windows Home edition (which lacks the full Hyper-V stack Cowork requires), the "yukonSilver" platform detection bug that incorrectly marks capable systems as unsupported, network conflicts with VPNs or other VM tools using the 172.16.0.0/24 range, or a corrupted CoworkVMService that blocks clean installations.
-Check your Windows edition first, then your virtualization settings, then the Claude Code GitHub issues for your specific error.
+Top causes: CoworkVMService stopped after reboot or sleep, Windows Home edition missing the full Hyper-V stack, the "yukonSilver" platform detection bug, network conflicts with VPNs or Docker on 172.16.0.0/24, or a corrupted install from the old Squirrel package.
+Check your Windows edition, then your VM service state, then the Claude Code GitHub issues for your exact error.

 Does Claude Cowork work on Windows 11 Home?